 There is a lot to see and do in the Punta Cana area and it’s a great vacation spot with the nearly year-round sun.
 The best time to visit the Dominican is either April or May when the peak tourist season has ended and the hurricane season has kicked off.

 - If you plan on doing treatment in the spa, make sure to check out the offers that they have on the day.
 Each day the spa will offer discounted treatments that are usually advertised on a board outside the spa.
 You can also ask in the spa reception, but it’s well worth doing as the discounts are pretty good

 - If you have been to the Finest Playa Mujeres, the Punta Cana offering is pretty much a carbon copy of it.
-They literally seemed to have to used the same architectural plans.
-As you walk into the resort you will definitely get deja-vu.
-The resort is a little different throughout with a different design aesthetic and a slightly different resort layout, but its a very similar experience overall
+They literally seemed to have to use the same architectural plans.
+As you walk into the resort you will definitely get deja vu.
+The resort is a little different throughout with a different design aesthetic and a slightly different resort layout, but it’s a very similar experience overall

 - One of the best things about a resort that is so new is that everything throughout the resort is in immaculate condition.
 So, if you looking for a luxurious feeling experience you really can’t go wrong with the Finest Punta Cana

 - Be sure to download the Excellence app before you arrive.
 Here is a link to the app – iOS link / Android link.
 This app is your go-to place for everything at the resort.
 You see the restaurant opening times and menus and see what activities and events are planned for the day ahead.
 One of the best features of the app is that for each restaurant it shows you its busiest times and when is the optimal time to go.
 This is super helpful, especially when the resort is near full capacity